Email FacebookTwitterMenu burgerClose thin

 how much would a $1 million annuity pay

-There are several different types of annuities that vary based on when you pay for the annuity, when you receive payments or even who is making the payments on the annuity.
+Several different types of annuities vary based on when you pay for the annuity, when you receive payments or even who is making the payments on the annuity.
 Let’s take a look at the most common, or well-known, types of annuities:

 • Lump-Sum Annuity: You purchase your annuity with a single payment upfront.